NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     ``VAR1=VALUE1 VAR2=VALUE2``.
 Neither the variable names nor the values should contain spaces.

+--processes <integer>
+    Number of processes to use on each node (the default is for the program to choose).

 --num-processes <integer>
-    Number of parallel processes to use (default program chooses).
+    Same as --processes.
+Used for backwards compatibility.

 --nodes-list
     List of available computing nodes.